 - To add your study to the CABIN scheduling system (Calpendo), a billing account needs to be set up with Judy Ripton AFTER RSRB/UCAR approval for the study.
 This includes the PI's name, the University account number, indirect rate (F&A) and administrator contact.

 - After we receive this information, and it has been approved, you can register a new user account on the CABIN scheduling system, if you do not have an existing user account.

 - It is necessary for you to meet the study subjects in the UR CABIN's waiting room and stay for the entirety of the scheduled scan.

 Approval must be obtained from the Research Subjects Review Board prior to any project on the 3T magnet being approved.
 For all adult studies, investigators are required to use the provided templates.
 Investigators should follow the instructions in that template and in the how-to guide.
 For other types of studies, please contact John Foxe, PhD.

 Some research subjects have requested images from their brain scans.
 These can be provided BUT subjects must sign a disclaimer form acknowledging that these images are not adequate for diagnostic use.
 Please note that this form must be submitted as part of your RSRB application and approved as part of your protocol.
 The MR Screening form also needs to be submitted as part of your RSRB and approved as part of your protocol.

 How-to Post an Open Research Project

 The Medical Center posts listings of approved open projects for the public.
-Instructions of how to post your open project can be found from the CTSI research site.
+Instructions of how to post your open project can be found from the UR CTSI research site.

 Please complete the MR Study Information form and the MR Safety Screening Form